kubernetes/website/docs/reference/pvc-finalizer-downgrade-issue.md

 ## Downgrading issue

+In Kubernetes 1.9, `PVCProtection` feature is turned off by default.
 After downgrading from Kubernetes 1.10 to 1.9, PV/PVCs that contain finalizers cannot be removed until their finalizers are removed.

 ## Workaround

-Currently the pv-protection and pvc-protection finalizers must be removed manually before you downgrade so that PVs and PVCs can be removed after you downgrade to version 1.9.
-Here's what to do:
+Currently the pv-protection and pvc-protection finalizers must be removed manually after you downgrade so that PVs and PVCs can be removed.

-Before downgrading to Kubernetes 1.9, disable `StorageObjectInUseProtection` plugin by using apiserver command line option `--disable-admission-plugins=StorageObjectInUseProtection` and restart apiserver:

-- if apiserver is managed by systemd, stop it using `systemd stop <apiserver service name>`.
-Modify apiserver service unit service file, reload the service, and start it using `systemd start` command
-- if apiserver is started through command line, kill the process and run the command again with the above command line option
+If `PVCProtection` feature is turned off in Kubernetes 1.9, here is what do do:

-Then patch PV/PVC (e.g. `pv1`) using the following command:
+Patch PV/PVC (e.g. `pv1`) using the following command:

 - Patch the PV or PVC, as in the following command, where `pv1` is the name of the PV to patch: